JustChatting-io/.github/profile/README.md

-The documentation for JustChatting GitHub page is getting written soon.
+This README for the JustChatting GitHub page is being written soon.
 In the mean time, feel free to:

 [Join the Discord](https://discord.gg/JUHhzARJ)